King Street, Newtown, Sydney: History

 Like Parramatta Road, King Street is believed to follow the line of ancient Aboriginal track that led from the Sydney Cove area south-west across to Botany Bay.
 Prior to European settlement, the local Aboriginal population kept the Sydney area well cleared with regular low-level fires.
 Colonial officer Watkin Tench recorded that during the early years of the colony, the area beyond the settlement was, in effect, open parkland, and that it was possible to walk easily across country from Sydney Cove to Botany Bay.

 From the late 19th century onwards, King Street developed into a thriving retail precinct.
 After its initial prosperity, it became run down for much of the 20th century, when Newtown was a low-income blue-collar suburb, often denigrated as a slum; at the crucial time when Victorian era buildings were being demolished elsewhere, Newtown was too unfashionable to make development profitable.
 By this sheer luck, King Street, as a whole, is the best-preserved Victorian era high street in Sydney, and despite gentrification since the late 20th century, development controls ensure that this will not change.

 King Street was served by a busy tramway until the system's closure in 1957 (Keenan 1979).
 The buildings are still predominantly late Victorian, to early Federation, although there are some art deco buildings as well.

+King Street was bypassed by the WestConnex underground motorway tunnel between St Peters and Rozelle.
+Duncan Gay claimed that after the opening of this tunnel "King Street will become the nirvana that we always hoped it would be".